mindswim/uni-info-sys/UNIVERSITY_WORKFLOWS.md

-# University Management System - Core Workflows
+p# University Management System - Core Workflows

 ## Overview
 This document outlines the essential workflows that form the foundation of a complete university management system.
 These workflows represent the critical business processes that must work seamlessly to operate a university.